mdlnhurmuz/algolab/README.md

+## H2
+Problems for AlgoLab course at ETH Zurich.
+Fall 2019

-<B> You might find this of no use, but, for students at ETH, it might be interesting! </B>
+You might find this of no use, but, for students at ETH, it might be interesting!